New Client Special $120 for 4 hours of organizing

 * Crop fields over-sprayed with Round Up 2x year; takes 1/2 day to spray a field.

-* Weeds, in turn, developing reciprocal Round Up resistance; 50% of US farmers now report "super-weeds" choking their crops.
+* Weeds, in turn, develop reciprocal Round Up resistance; 50% of US farmers report "super-weeds" choking their crops.

-* Current huge class action suits in US against Monsanto by farm-spray specialists who contracted lymphoma by repetitive RoundUp spraying.
+* Class action suits Monsanto in US was settled for $10 B; Suit by "farm-spray specialists" who contracted lymphoma by repetitive Roundup spraying;

 * GMO traits cross-pollinate and contaminate non-GMO farms; extreme economic damage to organic farmers, who can't export contaminated crops.

 * Persists in soil for up to 10 years.